IsItDanOrAi/ComfyUI-Stereopsis/README.md

     Return Types: The output is a single image, which is the result of concatenating the input images side by side.
     Functionality: By leveraging the torch.cat function, it combines the input images along the width dimension, creating a seamless side-by-side image composition.

-Usage

-This module is part of the IsItDanOrAi category, indicating its utility in scenarios where distinguishing or comparing images side by side may be relevant.
-It is especially useful in applications involving visual comparisons, stereoscopic image generation, or any context where side-by-side image presentation is needed.
 Integration

     Node Class Mappings: The module is mapped under the name Dan_Stereopsis, enabling its integration into systems that utilize a node-based architecture for image processing or analysis tasks.